Gaza Street bus bombing

-A suicide bombing was carried out on Gaza Street, Jerusalem on January 29, 2004.
+A Palestinian suicide bombing was carried out on Gaza Street, Jerusalem on January 29, 2004.
 A Palestinian bomber detonated an explosive belt on an Egged bus #19 traveling between the two campuses of Hadassah Medical Center.
 Eleven passengers were killed and over 50 people were wounded, 13 of them seriously.

 The attack

 On January 29, 2004, shortly before 9:00 AM, a Palestinian suicide bomber detonated himself in the back of an Egged bus at the corner of Gaza and Arlozorov streets in Jerusalem, near the official residence of the Prime Minister of Israel.
 The blast tore the bus apart, blowing the roof into the air and breaking all the windows.
 The blast killed 11 people and injured more than 50.
 Thirteen were in serious condition.

 The perpetrators

 Both the Al Aqsa Martyrs' Brigades and Hamas claimed responsibility for the attack, which occurred less than 24 hours after eight Palestinians were killed in an Israeli army raid on the outskirts of Gaza, naming the bomber as Ali Yusuf Jaara, a 24-year-old Palestinian policeman from Bethlehem.